chapmanb/cloudbiolinux/README.md

 no passwords needed.
 Through vagrant, additional facilities are available, such as a shared network drive.
+It is possible to tweak the image (e.g. RAM/CPU settings) by firing up virtualbox itself.

 # Building an image from scratch using CloudBioLinux